boto/boto/docs/source/s3_tut.rst

 The Python objects representing the ACL can be found in the acl.py module of boto.

+Both the Bucket object and the Key object also provide shortcut methods to simplify the process of granting individuals specific access.
+For example, if you want to grant an individual user READ access to a particular object in S3 you could do the following:

+>>> key = b.lookup('mykeytoshare')
+>>> key.add_email_grant('READ', 'foo@bar.com')

+The email address provided should be the one associated with the users AWS account.
+There is a similar method called add_user_grant that accepts the canonical id of the user rather than the email address.

 Setting/Getting Metadata Values on Key Objects
 ----------------------------------------------